tiagovrs/WinToken/README.md

 ###  2.1 What is WinToken?

 &nbsp;&nbsp;&nbsp;&nbsp; WinToken is the solution for engaging fans on sports streaming.
-First conceived for NBA enthusiasts, WinToken is a betting web app integrated with Blockchain technology.
-It incentivizes the basketball community to actively participate in the game, while ensuring the security and transparency inherent to decentralized applications. <br>
+First conceived for NBA enthusiasts, WinToken is a webapp integrated with the Blockchain technology.
+It incentivizes the basketball community to actively participate in the game, while ensuring the security and transparency inherent to decentralized applications on its transactions. <br>
-&nbsp;&nbsp;&nbsp;&nbsp; For such purpose, WinToken shall be present in live streamings of NBA games featuring famous teams such as the Los Angeles Lakers and the Boston Celtics.
-It is expected that in its first appeareances, the fans may be puzzled with the sudden pop-up: "Redeem 200 tokens today and enter for a chance to win NFT" followed by a QR code on their Twitch screens.
-However, soon natural curiosity will follow.
-That is when our user journey begins. <br>
+&nbsp;&nbsp;&nbsp;&nbsp; Nowadays, it is much easier to convince a person into going to a stadium to see a particular sport than watch a four-hour match at their homes.
+The market for streaming services of sports are, therefore, saturated.
+Those who are fanatic fans, watch it while those who are not so involved with the team, do not.
+Consequently streaming services lose great demand for substitutes such as match highlight videos.
-&nbsp;&nbsp;&nbsp;&nbsp; Our app is about costumer loyalty and taking sports to costumers' home.
-It is not enough betting and seeing the result of your bet afterwards when the game is over.
-We want people to bet and constantly interact with the game.
-For those people who are engaged stadium-goers, we give the opportunity to thrilled and pennyless watch their teams and bet on it.
-On the other hands, for those people who don't watch any games at all, but like to bet, we give a reason to engage in their favorite sport. <br>
+&nbsp;&nbsp;&nbsp;&nbsp; We propose a change for this status quo.
+Aiming at costumer loyalty, WinToken came to capture new markets and captivate the whole public of the team.
+For fanatics, it is an add.
+For those who just follow the trendings of their teams, it is an invite.
+How?
+We propose leveraging the streaming experience by adding rewards into it.
+First conceived for baskteball live transmissions, WinToken shall be present on online streamings of NBA games.
-&nbsp;&nbsp;&nbsp;&nbsp; In order to perform such tasks, WinToken's user shall have the following journey:
+&nbsp;&nbsp;&nbsp;&nbsp; Perhaps, on its first appeareances, the fans may be puzzled with the sudden pop-up: "Redeem 200 tokens today and enter for a chance to win NFT" followed by a QR code on their Twitch screens.
+However, soon natural curiosity will follow and that is when our user journey begins.
-- Reedem x tokens by scanning a QR Code that randomly pops up on Twitch sports' transmissions
+1. First, the user will scan our QR Code and navigate to our app interface on the web.
-- Exchange tokens for exciting bets:
+2. Then, they will be able to create an account using their email;
-> "How many points will Lebron make today?
+    2.1.
+This will generate a wallet, which is controlled by Lumx technology;
-> Enter a number: _____"
+3. Subsequently, our system mynts x WTK tokens on the user's wallet;
-- If right, earn an exclusive NFT.
+5. Lastly, the user is able to exchange tokens for NFTs or spin the NFT roulette.

-&nbsp;&nbsp;&nbsp;&nbsp; Therefore, it can be seen that our app adds a completely new dimension for betting prizes today.
-It revolutizes the market for betting by giving sports fans the chance to enter the NFT market.
-Our value proposal to overcome the competition is explore a new market: NFTbets.
-This is what WinToken is about.
+&nbsp;&nbsp;&nbsp;&nbsp; WinToken adds something for the fan to wait for - a prize to be claimed -, while allowing for team spirit and community engagement.
+However, it does that with the state of the art of finance and gaming.
+The solution is not much far away from the good and old collectible cards of yesterday, but it makes it modern.
+Yesterday, we bought and exchange perishable cards.
+Today, we use blockchain, watch our beloved team and gain tokens to buy eternal, exclusive, and valuable cards.
+This is what WinToken is about: rewarding fans with innovation.

 ###  2.2 Why WinToken?